jhudsl/tidyversecourse/docs/05-prediction.md

 In our case, we are going to use the random forest method of the the `randomForest` package.

 This package is currently not compatible with categorical variables that have more than 53 levels.
 See [here](https://cran.r-project.org/web/packages/randomForest/NEWS) for the documentation about when this was updated from 25 levels.
-Thus we will to remove the `zcta`  and `county` variables.
+Thus we will remove the `zcta`  and `county` variables.

-Note that the `step_novel()` function is necessary here for `state` to get all cross validation folds to work, because there will be different levels included in each fold test and training sets, thus there are new levels for some of the test sets which will result in an error.
+Note that the `step_novel()` function is necessary here for the `state` variable to get all cross validation folds to work, because there will be different levels included in each fold test and training sets.
+Thus there are new levels for some of the test sets which would otherwise result in an error.

 According to the [documentation](https://www.rdocumentation.org/packages/recipes/versions/0.1.13/topics/step_novel) for the `recipes` package: